Alfred-Kobby/alx-higher_level_programming/0x0B-python-input_output/README.md

 9-student.py file: a class Student that that retrieves a dictionary representation of a Student

 10-student.py file: a class Student that that retrieves a dictionary representation of a Student with attributes

+11-student.py file: a class Student that that retrieves a dictionary representation of a Student with attributes and read_from_json method